 Principal Investigator, Ph.D., firstname.lastname@example.org

 Lu obtained her Ph.D. from Columbia University, working with Prof. Wei Min.
 Too fascinated by the stimulated Raman scattering microscopy, she decided to stay at Columbia, continuing her postdoctoral work on developing new nonlinear vibrational imaging techniques.
 Lu joined the faculty at Caltech in 2018.
-Lu has recently been recognized by the 2017 ACS PHYS Division Young Investigator Award, the 2018 Blavatnik Regional Awards for Young Scientists, the 2019 Amgen Early Innovator Award, the 2020 NIH Director's New Innovator Award, and the 2022 Sloan Research Fellowship.
+Lu has recently been recognized by the 2017 ACS PHYS Division Young Investigator Award, the 2018 Blavatnik Regional Awards for Young Scientists, the 2019 Amgen Early Innovator Award, the 2020 NIH Director's New Innovator Award, the 2022 Sloan Research Fellowship, the 2022 Emerging Leader in Molecular Spectroscopy Award, and the 2022 Vallee Scholar Award.
 Lu is also a Heritage Medical Research Institute (HMRI) investigator at Caltech.

 Postdoc, Ph.D., email@example.com

 Chenxi got his Ph.D. from University of Toronto, working with Prof. Geoffrey Ozin.
 Since very young he has been fascinated by how things work.
 Driven by his interests in observing informative phenomena in complex materials and biological systems with emerging vibrational imaging methods, Chenxi joined the Wei lab in 2018, trying to obtain more insights into the working principles of these systems.
 Apart from science, Chenxi loves literature and photography.